kubernetes/community/communication/zoom-guidelines.md

 #### Related moderation documentation

 - Zoom has [documentation on how to use their moderation tools].
-- Members of the _kubernetes-sig-leads@_ group have access to an extensive [best practices doc] with screenshots going over the community Zoom best practices.
+- Members of the _leads@_ group have access to an extensive [best practices doc] with screenshots going over the community Zoom best practices.